What is zirconia?

 How much does a zirconia implant cost?

-Zirconia implants cost between $500 to $600.
+Zirconia dental implants cost between $500 to $600.
+(This is what the dentist pay for the implant.)
 They are more expensive than titanium implants which are about $100 to $150 more affordable.

-However as a patient you are probably more interested in the total cost of your treatment, which are likely to be significantly higher than the price of the impplant itself.
+However as a patient you are probably more interested in the total cost of your treatment, which are likely to be significantly higher than the price of the implant itself.

 When restoring a single teeth with tooth implants, you not only pay the implant itself, but also the crown, your dentist and any additioanl treatments you might need.
 The total cost of a single tooth restoration is around $3,000 and $5,000.